Glycine: The 20¢-a-Dose Amino Acid Nobody's Getting Rich Off Of

 The GlyNAC researcher

-An endocrinologist at Baylor College of Medicine who has spent years running the GlyNAC human trials.
-His position: restoring glutathione with glycine + NAC corrects core drivers of aging — and he's calling for larger trials to confirm it.
+An endocrinologist at Baylor College of Medicine who has spent years running the GlyNAC human trials on real NIH grant money.
+His position: restoring glutathione with glycine + NAC corrects core drivers of aging — and he's the one publicly calling for larger, independently-funded trials to confirm it, not claiming it's settled.

 Dr. Brad Stanfield · MD

-An evidence-first GP who follows the longevity literature: intrigued by GlyNAC's results but openly flags that the trials are small and need independent replication before it's a slam dunk.
-Glycine for sleep he treats as a cheap, low-risk option.
+An evidence-first GP (New Zealand) who follows the longevity literature closely: intrigued by GlyNAC's results but openly flags that the trials are small and need independent replication before it's a slam dunk — the same standard he applies to hyped compounds with far bigger marketing budgets.
+Glycine for sleep he treats as a cheap, low-risk, reasonable option.

-The research and the doctors broadly agree: glycine is safe and useful for sleep, and the GlyNAC glutathione story is exciting — but it rests on small trials that bigger studies still need to confirm.
+The researcher who ran the trials and the outside skeptic land in nearly the same place: glycine is safe and useful for sleep, and the GlyNAC glutathione story is genuinely exciting — but it rests on small trials that need independent confirmation.
+Neither has a financial reason to oversell it; there's no company paying either of them to hype a $0.20 amino acid.

 Safety

-Genuinely safe — nothing scary to list.
-Glycine is a normal amino acid you already eat and make; it has no known toxicity and you can't realistically overdose on it.
-The only side effect is occasional mild stomach upset or loose stool at high doses (the sleep dose of 3 g rarely causes any).
+Genuinely safe — nothing scary to list, and that's the honest verdict, not a marketing line.
+Glycine is a normal amino acid you already eat and make; it has no known toxicity and no realistic overdose at supplement doses.
+Even a research review noting a caution point — high, non-supplement doses (over roughly 500 mg per kg of body weight, far beyond any sleep or GlyNAC protocol) could theoretically stress the glutamate system — found nothing of concern at normal use.
+The only side effect at ordinary doses is occasional mild stomach upset or loose stool (the sleep dose of 3 g rarely causes any).
 It's even sweet, so it's easy to take.
-The usual "check first if pregnant/nursing or on medication" applies, but for healthy adults it's about as low-risk as it gets.
-Examine
+The usual "check first if pregnant/nursing or on medication" applies, but for healthy adults this is about as low-risk as a supplement gets — low risk, real (if modest) plausible benefit, and a cost measured in pennies is a fair case for trying it.

 How to Take It — by Goal